Who Uses CoCoRaHS Observations?

 -- The Federal Emergency Management Agency (FEMA) has recently begun to accept CoCoRaHS reports to identify and confirm snowstorms worthy of federal disaster declarations.

--- Fisheries use CoCoRHS observations (Maine Coastal Waters for example) to determine when there has been large amounts of runoff draining into bays, etc. This helps them to decide when to close the waters to shellfish harvesting.
+-- Fisheries use CoCoRaHS observations (Maine Coastal Waters for example) to determine when there has been large amounts of runoff draining into bays, etc. This helps them to decide when to close the waters to shellfish harvesting.

 -- The media (newspapers, TV stations, internet news services) in many parts of the country use CoCoRaHS data to provide more detail on local storm patterns.